3montyjack/SeniorProject/README.txt

     [] Finish the picture encrypter
         [X] Read/Write images working
         [X] GSB is working
-        [] Mass read / writing of images
+        [X] Mass read / writing of images
         [] Finsih up other algorythims
-    [] Finish TesnorFlow setup
+        [] Generate csv for all of the algorythims generated [] Finish TesnorFlow setup
-        [X] Finish implementing the files for the tensorflow [] Figure out the structure of the CNN that I will be using [] Make a NN that works with GSB
+        [X] Finish implementing the files for the tensorflow [X] Figure out the structure of the CNN that I will be using [] Make a NN that works with GSB
         [] Make it work on other algorythims

+    File structure that will be generated:

+        ImageEncoding
+            Java Project / Jar file
+        ImageProcessing
+            Python files
+        ImageLibrary
+            Train
+                Categories of encryption algs
+            Test
+                Categories of encryption algs

 Week 1: